Your next step to a life-changing career!

 Queen’s Law is also a leader in experiential and online learning.
 The Graduate Diploma is designed and optimized for the online environment, with regular tutorials that feature direct interaction with leading experts, as well as digital collaboration platforms that encourage peer-to-peer learning.
 Students will acquire foundational knowledge, build their professional skills, and navigate this rapidly-evolving sector in a dynamic, digital learning environment.

 Guided in its creation by experts from across the country.

-Since its inception, the Graduate Diploma has been guided by a National Advisory Committee comprised of licensed immigration consultants, lawyers and community experts in the sector.
+The Graduate Diploma is guided by a National Advisory Committee, comprised of licensed immigration consultants, lawyers and community experts in the sector.